 The site was Santa Anita, the track where he dominated for so many years.
 At one point, Shoemaker won an unprecdented seventeen consecutive riding titles at the Arcadia venue (which to this day has not been equaled).
 It only seemed fitting that the rider who began his career in California back in 1949 would close it at the state where he achieved so much success.

 As expected, Shoemaker's last race brought an enormous level of attention.
 His final career start was dubbed "The Legend's Last Ride," and that made the cover of the day's Santa Anita program as well as a national television broadcast.
+The program also featured a retrospective of Shoemaker's career as well as quotes from media and racing personalities paying tribute to him.
 The man who thousands had grown up watching was getting a grand salute as he prepared to hang up his tack.
 It only demonstrated what Shoemaker meant to racing and to the people in it.
 A true gentleman rider, he had long earned the respect from his peers and fans for his riding and his character.
-That respect was shown in spades on the day of his final start.
+That respect was shown in spades at Santa Anita.

 The obvious question going into the race was whether Shoemaker would go out a winner.
 His most recent victory came at Gulfstream Park about two weeks earlier (interestingly, it could be said he went full circle a few days before then, for he won another race at Bay Meadows).
 The fact his career was about to finish was already one of the biggest moments in racing history.
-If he was able to get to the winner's circle one more time, it would be one of the true fairytale endings in sports.
+If Shoemaker could get to the winner's circle one more time, it would be one of the true fairytale endings in sports.